日本語のみで絞り込む

 Dichlorodiphenyltrichloroethane, commonly known as DDT, is a colorless, tasteless, and almost odorless crystalline chemical compound

-2025/5/1 -DDT (dichloro-diphenyl-trichloroethane) was developed as the first of the modern synthetic insecticides in the 1940s.
+2025/9/11 -DDT was the first of the modern synthetic insecticides, developed in the 1940s.
+It helped control diseases such as typhus and malaria.

 DDT (dichlorodiphenyltrichloroethane) is a pesticide once widely used to control insects in agriculture and insects that carry diseases.
 DDT is a white, ...